P.S. 188Q Parent & School Homework Policy 2022-2023

 - Long term projects and graded assignments will be assigned by classroom and cluster teachers.

 - Long term projects and graded assignments are mandatory and will be counted toward report card grades.

-- One Time Only – If a child forgets to hand-in or upload his or her long term project or graded assignments on the due date, there will be a one-time-only, 1 day grace period without penalty.
+- One Time Only – If a child forgets to hand-in or upload his or her long term project or graded assignments on the due date, there will be a one-time-only, one-day grace period without penalty.

 - Each child should have at least two homework buddies to call if he/she has questions about the homework assignment.

-- Children who are out sick for 1-3 days will obtain homework assignments from their homework buddies, from their Google Classroom, or from the teacher when they return to in-person or remote school.
+- Children who are out sick for 1-3 days will obtain homework assignments from their homework buddies or from their teacher when they return to school.

-- The principal will create individual instructional plans for students on a case-by-case basis for serious or long-term (e.g. hospital stay, broken legs) medical situations.
+- • The principal will support the classroom teacher to create individual learning plans for students on a case-by-case basis for serious or long-term medical situations (e.g. hospital stay, broken legs) or quarantining situations.

 - Advanced homework and school work will not be provided when families go on vacation when school is in session.